 Grass, Dirt, and Concrete: Engaging Preschoolers in Outdoor Settings

 The outdoor learning environment is an integral part of any early childhood program.
-It provides opportunities for children to develop gross motor skills, engages in social interactions, and take appropriate risks.
+It provides opportunities for children to develop gross motor skills, engage in social interactions, and take appropriate risks.
 Playing in a more naturalized outdoor learning environment is more engaging for children, and small changes can positively impact children, staff, and families.
 In this 1.5-hour webinar learn how adding loose parts to the outdoor learning environment can create new opportunities for cognitive growth and development, creativity, and language.
-By re-imagining the outdoor learning environment as a dynamic and variable space, educators will gain new insights into ways to ensure no two days outdoors are ever the same.
+By reimagining the outdoor learning environment as a dynamic and variable space, educators will gain new insights into ways to ensure no two days outdoors are ever the same.

 This training is offered as a part of Early Childhood Health Outdoors (ECHO).

-“Grass, Dirt, and Concrete” is a 1.5-hour training.
+“Grass, Dirt, and Concrete” is a 1.5 hour training.
 Certificates will be issued for the training.